CTCS-466: Theatrical Film Symposium

 Find CTCS-466 on the USC Schedule of Classes:

-Guests in recent years have included: Chad Stahelski, Kevin Feige, Stephen Williams, Domee Shi, Kenya Barris, Tim Story, Damien Chazelle, Elvis Mitchell, Sanaa Lathan, Ryan Coogler, James Gray, Rick Carter, Nick Stoller, Terilyn Shropshire, Chloé Zhao, Matt Reeves, Kogonada, Nicholas Britell, Stephen Chbosky, Teruhisa Yamamoto, Robert Eggers, Rawson Marshall Thurber, Alice Brooks, Jason Reitman, Viggo Mortensen, Deepa Mehta, Destin Daniel Cretton, Neil Burger, Bryan Fogel, Julia Hart, Auli'i Cravalho, Henry Joost & Ariel Schulman, Jessica Barden, Wagner Moura, Alice Wu, Courtney B. Vance, Aneesh Chaganty, Isabel Sandoval, Barry Jenkins, Chloe Grace Moretz, Melina Matsoukas, Joe & Anthony Russo, Guillermo del Toro, Benedict Wong, Zazie Beetz, Errol Morris, Rian Johnson, Taika Waititi, Lee Unkrich, JJ Abrams, Sylvester Stallone, Patricia Riggen, and Judd Apatow.
+Guests in recent years have included: Emma Seligman, Rian Johnson, Rostam Batmanglij, Julia Cox, Erik Messerschmidt, Alexander Payne, Cord Jefferson, Eric Roth, Sebastian Silva, Chad Stahelski, Kevin Feige, Stephen Williams, Domee Shi, Kenya Barris, Tim Story, Damien Chazelle, Elvis Mitchell, Sanaa Lathan, Ryan Coogler, James Gray, Rick Carter, Nick Stoller, Terilyn Shropshire, Chloé Zhao, Matt Reeves, Kogonada, Nicholas Britell, Stephen Chbosky, Teruhisa Yamamoto, Robert Eggers, Rawson Marshall Thurber, Alice Brooks, Jason Reitman, Viggo Mortensen, Deepa Mehta, Destin Daniel Cretton, Neil Burger, Bryan Fogel, Julia Hart, Auli'i Cravalho, Henry Joost & Ariel Schulman, Jessica Barden, Wagner Moura, Alice Wu, Courtney B. Vance, Aneesh Chaganty, Isabel Sandoval, Barry Jenkins, Chloe Grace Moretz, Melina Matsoukas, Joe & Anthony Russo, Guillermo del Toro, Benedict Wong, Zazie Beetz, Errol Morris, Taika Waititi, Lee Unkrich, JJ Abrams, Sylvester Stallone, Patricia Riggen, and Judd Apatow.

 DON'T LEAVE USC WITHOUT TAKING IT!!!